guildai/guild.ai/pages/cheatsheets/guildfile.md

 ^ Run Python `train` module using default flag import rules

-With this configuration, Guild imports all available flags defined in the `train` module.
-By default, Guild inspects the module for an appropriate flags interface: argument passing or global variables.
+In this case, Guild imports all available flags defined in the `train` module.
+By default, Guild inspects the module for an appropriate flags
+interface: argument passing or global variables.
 Based on the detected interface, Guild detects available flags.
+See [Flags Interface](#flags-interface) below for examples on defining this interface.

 Use the `main` attribute to be explicit or to use a value different from the operation name.